 Mexican: Cava is always a good place for a treat or celebration.
 The food and service is the best and the menu truly exceptional.
 The atmosphere is charming – grab an outdoor seat if you can.
 If that’s not within your budget, Los Arroyos – both downtown and in Montecito – have the best budget Mexican food and it’s a true locally run, family owned business.
 My favourite?
 The ceviche!

-Juice: There’s a lot of juice options in Santa Barbara but the best is the local Juice Ranch.
+Healthy Options: Backyard Bowls has several locations and is a great, cheap, healthy way to have breakfast with their different types of breakfast bowls and smoothies (with gluten free options).
+My favourite is the warm Quinoa bowl.
+There’s a lot of juice options in Santa Barbara but the best is the local Juice Ranch.
 It’s all organic, made in house, and really, really good.
 The Little Miss Sunshine is the perfect morning perk up if coffee isn’t your thing.
-Alchemy Spa Cafe is a wellness haven with juices made from local ingredients and smoothies that are both healthy and satisfying.
+Ah Juice in downtown Santa Barbara has really good juice options.

 Burgers: Mesa Burger is my favourite (they have Gluten-free buns and their fries are Celiac safe).
 For cheap + classic there is an In-N-Out a few min north of Santa Barbara.

 Gluten-Free: Most places in Santa Barbara have some gluten free option.
 It’s a pretty easy place to safely eat in if gluten is a worry.
 This is a very small list of favs.